 If you live by yourself, it’s not a bad idea to have a trusted friend check on you now and then.
 Just a simple phone call, e.g., “I’m making sure you’re all right,” can make a big difference.

 Does Drinking Alone Encourage Alcoholism?

 Solitary drinking doesn’t mean a person will automatically slide into alcohol use disorder (AUD).
-Even the Mayo Clinic acknowledges that one or two glasses of wine with dinner is generally not problematic.
+Most sources will acknowledge that one or two glasses of wine with dinner is generally not problematic.

 But people drinking alone are more likely to develop signs of AUD.
 Why?
 When drinking with friends, people tend to pace themselves; if a friend says, “OK, one more,” it’s more likely that others in the group will follow.
 Similarly, if the same friend says, “You know, I’m good,” that example may inspire others to resist ordering another round.

 But at home, without others to comment or give feedback, these guardrails are not in place.
 It’s easier for someone alone to decide, “Just one more won’t hurt.”